mengdotzip/LXD-Marina/README.md

 - Unified Dashboard - Single interface for both containers and VMs

-- Privacy Preserving - Vanilla JavaScript frontend, no frameworks or compilation needed
+- Simple Setup - Vanilla JavaScript frontend, no frameworks or compilation needed

 ## Setup